LD4/entity_metadata_management/docs/source/api/0.1/recommendations_for_activity_streams.md

 ### 3.1.
 Entry Point
 {: #entry-point}

-_Reference:_  [Ordered Collection](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-orderedcollection) in the [Activity Stream specification][org-w3c-activitystreams]
+_Reference:  [Ordered Collection][org-w3c-activitystreams-orderedcollection] in the [Activity Stream specification][org-w3c-activitystreams]_

 Each _Entity Metadata Collection_{:.term} _MUST_{:.strong-term} have at least one Entry Point.
 It _MAY_{:.strong-term} have multiple Entry Points to satisfy different use cases.
 For example, one Entry Point may provide detailed changes to support incremental updates of a full cache and a second may only provide notifications of primary label changes.

-The Entry Point _MUST_{:.strong-term} be implemented as an _Ordered Collection_{:.term} following the [definition](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-orderedcollection) in the [Activity Stream specification][org-w3c-activitystreams].
+The Entry Point _MUST_{:.strong-term} be implemented as an _Ordered Collection_{:.term} following the definition in the Activity Stream specification.
 The key points are repeated here with examples specific to Entity Metadata Management.

 #### FULL EXAMPLE for Entry Point: